-who prioritize clear information report that signs at stops & stations are helpful in knowing which route to take and when the vehicle will arrive.1
+who consider clear information an important factor report that signs at stops & stations are helpful in knowing which route to take and when the vehicle will arrive.1

 Easier to pay

 Customers generally feel that the fare price is a good value, so they are willing to pay it if it is easy.
 Providing clear guidance on fare prices, where and how to pay, and whether to tap a card or present a ticket will make it easier for customers to pay.
 For customers who qualify for reduced fares, it is not always easy to complete the requisite tasks to get a Reduced Fare FAREPAY Card, while other customers may be unaware that they qualify for a discount.